sigcsets/sigcse2022/pages/schedule_index.md

 }
 </style>
 Last update: January 4, 2020
-All times Eastern Time Zone (North America)
+All times Eastern Time Zone (North America) _(Note that Daylight Saving Time in the US begins at 2:00 AM on March 14)_
-Click on the events in the calendar below-see more information about each session
+Click on the events in the calendar below to see more information about each session
 Quick Links: [Workshop Schedule]({{ site.url }}/schedule/workshops) | [Affiliated Events]({{ site.url }}/schedule/affiliatedevents)

 <table id="calendar">